 Aggressive drivers are common on any road, and notorious for causing accidents.
 To better understand the hazard of aggressive driving accidents, here’s an example: Imagine that someone is changing lanes without signaling and almost crashes into you.

-We can react in a variety of ways; we can choose to take a break, think “I must have patience” and continue our way, or we can repeatedly yell, insult, lower the window, and make obscene gestures.
+As the driver, we can react in a variety of ways: we can choose to take a breath and think “I must have patience” and continue on our way, or we can repeatedly yell, insult, lower the window, and make obscene gestures.

 What is Aggressive Driving?

 Frequently associated with anger, it’s not difficult to see why aggressive driving causes crashes – California roads are dangerous enough without angry drivers in the mix.

 Aggressive driving may be caused by increasingly long commutes to work, traffic congestion, and the behavior of other drivers.
 It can also be caused by mood, and the inability to cope with stress on and off the road.